-Euro skids as Italy votes 'No' on reform, dollar in demand
+Euro under the gun, shares hit after Italy votes 'no' on reform

 "There has been some speculation that the ECB would step and front load purchases of Italian bonds if markets became unsettled by a 'No' result, so perhaps it is the thoughts of a central bank liquidity sugar pill driving things again," said ANZ economist Jo Masters.

-Wall Street had ended last week on a cautious note, with the Dow off 0.11 percent, while the S&P 500 rose 0.04 percent and the Nasdaq gained 0.09 percent.
+Wall Street ended last week on a cautious note, with the Dow .DJI off 0.11 percent, while the S&P 500 .SPX rose 0.04 percent and the Nasdaq .IXIC gained 0.09 percent.

 While Friday's U.S. payroll report was firm enough to cement expectations of a rate hike by the Federal Reserve this month, a surprise pullback in wages helped bonds pare a little of their recent losses.

-In commodity markets, oil had boasted its best week in at least five years following OPEC's decision to cut crude output.
+In commodity markets, oil ran into profit-taking after boasting its best week in at least five years following OPEC's decision to cut crude output.

 Markets are now focused on the implementation and impact of OPEC's first output cuts since 2008, to be joined by Russia and possibly other non-OPEC producers.
 [O/R]